jasonwolfg/zoom-meetings-sms/blueprint/index.md

 ### Zoom account

-* An enterprise Zoom Account is required.
-Personal Zoom accounts do not support the OAuth grant type of client_credentials used in this blueprint.
+* A Zoom enterprise Account is required.
+The OAuth grant type of client_credentials used in this blueprint are not supported by personal Zoom accounts.
-* Admininstrator-level role for Zoom to set up authorization and grant permissions for Genesys Cloud.
+* Administrator-level role for Zoom that allows the user to set up authorizations and grant permissions to Genesys Cloud.
 * Zoom license for agents.

 ## Implementation steps

 * [Configure the Zoom custom app](#configure-the-zoom-custom-app "Goes to the Configure the Zoom custom app section")
 * [Configure Genesys Cloud](#configure-genesys-cloud "Goes to the Configure Genesys Cloud section")
 * [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section")